bryzle/devops-take-home/README.md

 ---

-### 3. Automated Code Review Tools
+### 3. Recommended Automated Code Review Tools
-Automate as many checks as possible so that reviewers focus on higher-level concerns:
+I reccomend the below automated so that reviewers focus on higher-level concerns:

 1. **Pre-commit Hooks**
    - Use [pre-commit](https://pre-commit.com/) with these hooks: